The TruEnd-procedure: Treating trailing zero-valued balances in credit data: A method for finding trailing zero-valued balances (TZB)

 For illustration purposes, let $Z_{it}\left(B_{it}, b\right) \in \{0,1\}$ be a Boolean-valued decision function that indicates an element's membership to a TZB-period at $t$, defined for any loan $i$ as

 As an illustration, consider the credit history of a single real-world mortgage account $i$ in \autoref{tab:Finding_TZB_start}, using the threshold $b$ respective to the domain of $\boldsymbol{B}_i$.
-Evidently, the loan balance decreased substantially to $B_{it}=156.47$ at the time of early settlement $t=61$, at which point the credit history should have logically stopped but did not.
-Using $b=500$, the TZB-indicator $Z_{it}(B_{it},b)$ flags the start of the TZB-period at $t_z=62$, thereby implying that the account's "true end" is at $t=61$.
-Moreover, consider the mean balance across the preceding 6-month non-TZB period $t=56,\dots,61$ and compare against that of the supposed TZB-period thereafter.
+Evidently, the loan balance decreased substantially to $B_{it}=156.47$ at the (manually inferred) time of early settlement $t=61$, at which point the credit history should have logically stopped but did not.
+Using $b=500$ as an example small-balance definition, the TZB-indicator $Z_{it}(B_{it},b)$ then flags the entire TZB-period as 1, starting at $t_z=62$.
+By implication, the account's "true end" is at $t=61$.
+Moreover, consider the mean balance across the preceding 6-month non-TZB period $t=56,\dots,61$ and compare it against that of the supposed TZB-period thereafter.
 The substantial difference in the respective means (6,053.66 vs. 161.36) corroborates an otherwise clear split in the credit balances, as manifested when implicitly choosing $t_z$ by explicitly choosing $b$.

 A manual evaluation of individual $t_z(i)$-points across many affected loans $i \in \mathcal{S}_{T}\left(\boldsymbol{B},b \right)$ will quickly become cumbersome without some automation.
 However, we can formalise the use of the arithmetic mean as a tool for evaluating any particular $t_z(i)$-value of loan $i$; and indeed, for evaluating a chosen $b$-value as the portfolio-wide TZB-threshold.
 This idea exploits the mean's known weakness to outliers, particularly those $B_{it}$-values close to zero within a supposed TZB-period.
 As such, consider the measure